-Elisabeth’s House The Prentiss Wellness Nursery - supports up to 10 children at a time (100+/year) who are in crisis and also have medical conditions.
-The Wellness Nursery offers pediatric medical care and parent medical training in addition to traditional crisis nursery services.
+Elisabeth’s House The Prentiss Pediatric Crisis Nursery (formerly The Wellness Nursery) - supports up to 10 children at a time (100+/year) who are in crisis and also have medical conditions.
+The Pediatric Crisis Nursery offers pediatric medical care and parent medical training in addition to traditional crisis nursery services.

 Family Center - is in a separate, secure wing of Elisabeth’s House with three dedicated “family rooms” for parent visitation, education, case management, and aftercare support.

 Last year, we successfully reunited 98% of the 326 children and 166 families served.
 A long-term outcomes study conducted by Case Western Reserve University (published in Children and Youth Services Review, Vol. 61) affirmed our belief that when parents are actively engaged in our recommended support services, there is less chance of their children entering foster care.